Nothing makes a garden or patio look ready for a party than a bit of bunting. I always associate bunting with summer

 I first made my Union Jack denim bunting in 2012 for the Queen’s Diamond Jubilee when we had a street party.
 I got it out again for the royal wedding in 2013.
-It’s been sitting in a drawer since then but will be back on display next weekend for Harry and Megan’s Wedding
+It’s been sitting in a drawer since then but will be back on display for the next Jubilee.

 If you are looking for more upcycled denim projects check out my page.